 4 effective marketing campaigns of 2019 (and what we can learn from them)

-I am sure you remember Gillette’s recent ad “The Best Men Can Be” which altered Gillette’s usual slogan “The Best Men Can Get”.
+Do you remember Gillette’s recent ad “The Best Men Can Be”?
+It altered Gillette’s usual slogan “The Best Men Can Get”.
 The ad pointed out that men are not, in fact, the best they can be.
 Bullying, rudeness, and harassment are too often justified with masculinity and are believed to be integral to a man’s character.
 The ad asked to redefine masculinity to mean caring and protecting.
 They asked men to call out bad behavior in other men and raise their children to behave differently.

 The ad caused a serious backlash.
 Men posted photos of them throwing Gillette razors away, commented fiercely, started discussion threads on Reddit.
 The ad became the 20th most disliked video on YouTube.
 Men felt accused, offended, and generally outraged.
-What right does a profit-motivated company that sells razors have to ask men to change their behavior?
-Shouldn’t the ad be about razors instead?
+What right does a profit-motivated company that sells razors have to them to change their behavior?
+Shouldn’t the ad be about razors?

 From the surface, this was a disaster.
 Gillette offended most of their primary consumers - men.
 And for what?
 To appeal to the millennial’s vague belief that corporations should care more about society?
 To be in trend?